mmenavas/marvel/README.md

 ## Marvel - Drupal 8 module
 This module allows your site to connect to Marvel Comics API so you can fetch and display data about your favorite characters.
+Additionally, you may create memory games with your favorite Marvel characters.

+### Features
+- Custom page to search for Marvel characters.
+- Custom field type.
+- Custom autocomplete widget to find characters by name.
+- Custom formatter to display basic data about characters.
+- Custom formatter powered by React to load memory game.

 ### Prerequisite:
 - Create an Marvel developer account and get API keys from https://developer.marvel.com/